isomerpages/csa-sicw1/_events/17 October 2023/SG Cyber Safe for Enterprises.md

 *Format: Closed Door Event*

+1.30pm - Registration
+2.00pm - Arrival of Guest of Honour
+3.30pm - End of programme

 Organisations have accelerated their pace of digitalisation, and with a corresponding increase in attack surface, cybersecurity is a critical enabler for organisations.
 As organisations adopt cloud computing, it is important for them to have the know-how to operate in a secure cloud computing environment.
 Join us in this event to learn about CSA’s latest initiatives to help organisations stay “cyber safe” in the cloud.

 Given that cybersecurity is a collective responsibility, this event also recognises organisations partnering with CSA to enable a Safer Cyberspace for Enterprises and who have made outstanding contributions to CSA’s SG Cyber Safe programme.